-I am an animal population ecologist interest in basic research questions that pertain to the evolution of life histories, but also applied questions that address issues of persistence or over-abundance of wild populations in light of environmental change (e.g. climate change, habitat fragmentation).
-My research interests lay at the intersection of a variety of fields such as ecology, demography, population ecology, evolution, conservation and wildlife management.
-With the invaluable help from undergraduate, graduate students and collaborators, current research projects conducted in our lab are focused on the following topics:
+I am a research assistant professor at Utah State University (Wildland Resources, College of Natural Resources) also affiliated with the Ecology Center.
+In my lab, we address basic research questions that pertain to the evolution of life histories, but also applied questions that address issues of persistence or over-abundance of wild populations in light of environmental change (e.g. climate change, habitat fragmentation).
+Our research interests lay at the intersection of a variety of fields such as ecology, demography, population ecology, evolution, conservation and wildlife management.
+Current research projects conducted in our lab include (but are not limited to):

-- Quantifying the impact of environmental factors (e.g. climate change, habitat fragmentation, urbanization) on the ecology, demography, and microevolution of wild species.
+- Quantifying the impact of environmental factors (e.g. climate change, habitat fragmentation) on the ecology, demography, and microevolution of wild species.

 - Linking behavior, demography, and population dynamics to predict and limit human-wildlife conflicts.